ni/measurement-plugin-service-extension-example/CONTRIBUTING.md

 ## Clone or Update the Git Repository

-To download the Measurement Plug-In Integration Example for Python source, clone its Git repository to your local PC.
+To download the Measurement Plug-In Service Extension Example for Python source, clone its Git repository to your local PC.

 ```cmd